 Costs that you cannot deduct include:

-- interest on a loan that was used to buy the asset
+- interest on a loan that you used to buy the asset

-- any costs that can be claimed as business expenses
+- any costs that you can claim as business expenses

-If your business makes a loss on any chargeable assets that it disposes of, you can reduce your overall taxable gains by claiming for such ‘allowable losses’ in your Self Assessment tax return.
+If you make a loss on any chargeable assets, you can reduce your overall taxable gains by claiming for ‘allowable losses’ in your Self Assessment tax return.

-You can deduct allowable losses from the overall gains that you made in the same tax year.
-However, you can claim losses up to four years after the end of the tax year in which you disposed of the assets.
+You can deduct allowable losses from the total gains you make in the same tax year.
+However, you can also claim losses up to four years after the end of the tax year in which you disposed of the asset.

 This means that you can deduct unused losses from previous tax years and carry forward any remaining allowable losses to future tax years, enabling you to make full use of your Annual Exempt Amount each year.

-Businesses can also reduce or delay their Capital Gains Tax liabilities if they are eligible for tax relief, such as:
+You may also be able to reduce or delay your Capital Gains Tax liabilities on business assets if you are eligible for tax relief, such as:

 Business Asset Disposal Relief (formerly Entrepreneurs’ Relief)

-If you sell all or part of your business, you may be able to pay 10% Capital Gains Tax on profits on qualifying assets, instead of paying the normal rates.
-Business Asset Disposal Relief is available to:
+If you sell all or part of your business in the 2024/25 tax year, you may be able to pay a reduced rate of 10% Capital Gains Tax (rather than the normal rates) on any gains you make on qualifying business assets.
+Business Asset Disposal Relief (BADR) is available to:

 - sole traders